Serving all of Canada. Book a consultation with us.

 Like any injury, the area of damage to the spine will cause swelling.
 In some cases, the swelling presses on the spinal column which means that after a few days when the swelling subsides, some function may return to the paralyzed areas.
 Sometimes, it may be months and even years before some function or control returns to paralyzed parts of the body.

-How the Spine Is Injured in an Accident
+How The Spine Is Injured In An Accident

 There are many ways that a spinal cord can be damaged in an accident.
 In any impact in which one car hits another car, there are tremendous and sudden forces exerted on the bodies inside those vehicles.
 Unfortunately, because of the way many car seats are designed, not every part of our body is protected from the impact.